- Enjoy the unique character of the Bengal personality

 Answer: NO!
 Unfortunately, some people, unfamiliar with the Bengals, spread this opinion – perhaps because in the early days of the Bengal history, a few Bengals did not behave very well in the exhibition halls (at least, this is the only explanation we Bengal breeders can come up with).
 However, due to responsible and caring breeders, the present-day Bengal has a loving and affectionate nature.

-In addition, the The International Cat Association (TICA) Bengal Standard mentions that a Bengal must not show aggression.
+The International Cat Association (TICA) Bengal Standard mentions that a Bengal must not show aggression.
 Therefore, Bengals bred by responsible breeders are loving and devoted family cats – as a visit to such a breeder will most certainly attest to.

 WHAT IS IT LIKE TO LIVE WITH A Bengal?